sotam1069/Bankaccount/README.md

  Bank Account Simulator CIIC 3015

- Your assignment is to write a simple bank account simulator.
+ The project is to write a simple bank account simulator.
 The required behavior is as
  follows:
  The first thing your simulator should do is ask for the name of a new account to create.
  The second thing your simulator should do is ask for a starting balance.